 Companies love to solicit feedback.
 Whether it’s used to simply check a box to comply with their Net Promoter Score audit, or it’s actually used to improve the customer experience depends on the company’s culture.
-Feedback can be brutal, but in reality, it’s one of the few things that lead to change.
-It’s been said many times, but websites really are the storefront of your company.
-They are the most visible manifestation of your purpose in business.
-Your website should be perfect.
-But most aren’t.
+Feedback can be brutal, but it’s one of the few things that lead to change.
+Websites really are the storefront of your company because they are the most visible manifestation of your existence.
+Your website should be perfect, and while most aren’t, they could be!

 The developer community is a tough crowd.
 When it comes to website interaction, they know what they want, and how they want it.
 They don’t suffer fools, because they are skeptical in nature, well-educated, and technical.
-They have the license to criticize, because they know how websites work, and how they could work better.
+They have the license to criticize, because they know how websites work, and how they could make them work better.
+For any website, you have to design it with the audience in mind.
+Not how you like it, but how they see it and interact with it.
+The easiest way to developer-proof your website?
+Create a straw-man and run it past some of your developer friends or customers.
+Marketers know that while it’s hard to create, it’s easy to criticize, (in a good sense), because you want critical feedback.

 Respondents were allowed to choose more than one answer; totals may not add up to 100%